 Dr. César Misael Gómez Altamirano is Deputy Director of Coordination and Operation of CONAVA

-Prof. Leocadio Rodriguez Mañas Head of Department of Geriatrics
+Prof. Leocadio Rodriguez Mañas Head of the Service of Geriatrics

 Dr. Jean-Pierre Michel Professor of Geriatric Medicine

 Dr. Jean-Pierre Michel is a full Professor of Medicine at Geneva University Medical School and head of the geriatric ward